DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Option 2: using terminal, Start Python:

 Open an ipython session and import the package by typing in the terminal:
+Please note, if you are using MacOS, you must use ``pythonw`` vs. ``ipython`` (also, GUIs are not supported in Jupyter in MacOS so please follow the instructions below!)

 ``ipython``